jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 In order to use Hardware acceleration in Docker, the devices must be passed to the container.
 To see what video devices are available, you can run `sudo lshw -c video` or `vainfo`

-Note: [NVIDIA GPU's](https://github.com/docker/compose/issues/6691) currently aren't supported in Docker-compose.
+**Note:** [NVIDIA GPUs](https://github.com/docker/compose/issues/6691) aren't currently supported in docker-compose.

 Docker run configuration example:

    `docker run -d \`
     `--volume /path/to/config:/config \`